matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

     // ...
 }
 ```

+This endpoint is authed (as stated in the spec), and the response MUST only apply to the requesting user.
+That is,
+the server may either disable presence server-wide or for a subset of it's users, but the capabilities API will make
+no distinction here and will just respond with the capabilites available to the user.

 An omission of `m.presence` would default both sending and receiving to true.
 An omission of either child flag
 would also default that flag to true.